 - Wear dress shoes and clothing that is appropriate to the sacred liturgy (“Sunday best”).

 - A sense of reverence and proper decorum.

 - Complete a training session.

 - Previous experience in public speaking is helpful but not mandatory.

-Fill out the Becoming Involved in Liturgy Form to sign up and get started.
+Fill out the Getting Involved Form to sign up and get started.